 The FlatRedBall game engine has been in active development since 2005 with the goal of making 2D game development as easy as possible.
 Even today FlatRedBall is continually being improved.
 Not only are we developing the best 2D game engine in the world, but we’re actively using it to make our own games.
 Every FlatRedBall feature has been tested with a real-world game development team.

 All FlatRedBall development centers around a program called the FlatRedBall Editor.

 This program is where you’ll start when making a new project, and you’ll use it throughout development as your game grows.

-Glue is a visual tool, which means you won’t be writing any code directly in Glue.
-However, Glue is a programmer-friendly environment.
+The editor is a visual tool, which means you won’t be writing any code directly in the editor.
+However, the editor is a programmer-friendly environment.
 Everything you do in the editor results in generated code.
 This makes your game easy to debug and keeps your program as efficient as possible.
 You still have the full power of C# and Visual Studio to write and debug code.